-As soon as you feel you've found "the one", begin the booking process.
-Bear in mind that most rental contracts will require a considerable rental down payment and/or security deposit to protect the home owner.
+As soon as you think you've found "the one", begin the booking process.
+You will probably need to submit a security deposit at time of reservation.

-Put the rental manager's contact information into your smart phone and wallet for easy access to answers throughout your visit.
+Put the rental manager's contact info into your phone and wallet for quick access to answers throughout your stay.

-Good job on reserving your rental!
-You're on your way to a phenomenal vacation!
+Congrats on reserving your vacation rental!
+You're on the right path to a phenomenal vacation!

 During your Stay

-- Make sure that you protect the rental owner (and your things!) by keeping the vacation home secured while you are away, just like you would in your own home.
+- Ensure you protect the owner (and your stuff!) by keeping the rental locked up while you are away, exactly like you would at home.

-- Be sure to walk through the rental one last time and check for damage.
-When possible, do this walk-out assessment with the property owner present.
-If the property owner is not available, make certain to take photos of the property to record its condition.
+- Please make sure to walk through the rental home one final time and look for damage.
+We advise walking through with the rental manager wherever possible (this may not be possible)..
+If the property owner is not available, be sure to take photos of the property to record its condition.

-- Did you have a great time?
-Many rental sites seek reviews after your stay .
-Owners and property managers will appreciate your favorable recommendations.
-If something went wrong, we suggest being kind but honest with regards to your experience.
-The best owners and managers will work very hard to rectify the issue.
+- Did you enjoy yourself?
+Most rental home websites ask for testimonials after your stay is complete.
+Owners and property managers will thank you for positive critiques.
+If anything went wrong, we recommend being pleasant but honest regarding your experience.
+Top property owners and managers will work hard to rectify the situation.